vib-bic-training/2024_Bioimaging_data_analysis_on_HPC/README.md

 Hello and welcome to our @tutor workshop!
 We are very happy to have you here.

-This is the @edition edition of this workshop, jointly organised by your organisation and ELIXIR.
+This is the @edition edition of this workshop, jointly organised by BioImaging Core Leuven in partnership with VSC.

 <img src="./images/globes/41920.jpg" width="350" align="center"/>